> School life

 I got a lot of help and assistance from the teachers and staff members at KICL while I was living in Japan.
 Studying at KICL changed my life.
 Now, looking back, I find that studying language at KICL, enlarging my world view, and making a lot of new friends was delightful.
 I am sure that everyone studying at KICL now, or anyone who has studied there, will find that life at KICL will be something you will never forget.

-Our students can also take part in club activities and circles at the Kyoto University of Art and Design.
+Our students can also take part in club activities and circles at the Kyoto University of the Arts.
 This is a rare opportunity to experiences things that are only possible in Japan and make friends with Japanese students.

 ■Wadaiko Shin (Japanese drum circle ""Shin"")